How to Hold an Angle Grinder for Control and Safety

 Forcing the grinder Kickbacks and potential damage

-Always maintain a two-handed grip for stability and make sure your body is positioned correctly to avoid mishaps.
-Never force the grinder; let it operate at full speed while you guide it.
-Additionally, make sure your workpiece is securely clamped to prevent unexpected shifts.
-Finally, always inspect the grinding disc for any cracks or damage before use.
-A damaged disc can lead to catastrophic failures and serious injuries, so don’t skip this critical step.
-Stay safe and work efficiently!
+Always use a two-handed grip for stability, and position your body correctly to avoid mishaps.
+Never force the grinder through material.
+Let it operate at full speed while you guide it.
+Make sure your workpiece is securely clamped to prevent unexpected shifts.

 Preventing Hand and Arm Fatigue

-• Take regular breaks every 15-30 minutes to reduce muscle strain from vibration exposure.
+• Take regular breaks every 15 to 30 minutes to reduce muscle strain from vibration exposure.

-• Use anti-vibration gloves to greatly decrease the vibrations transmitted to your hands.
+• Use anti-vibration gloves to cut down on the vibrations transmitted to your hands.

-• Maintain a proper grip with both hands—one on the main handle and the other on the side handle—for better control.
+• Maintain a proper grip with both hands (one on the main handle, the other on the side handle) for better control.

 What Safety Gear Do You Need While Grinding?